Hakone Onsen: Your Complete Guide to Kanagawa’s Hot Spring Town

 Posted on December 14, 2021

-Less than 100 kilometers away from Tokyo and nestled in the Fuji-Hakone-Izu National Park, the town of Hakone is renowned throughout Japan for its natural beauty, views of Mount Fuji and Ashinoko, and the numerous Hakone onsen (hot spring) baths.
-Each year, thousands upon thousands of domestic and international visitors flock towards the small onsen town looking for a break from the bustling cities.
+Less than 100 kilometers away from Tokyo and nestled in the Fuji-Hakone-Izu National Park, Hakone is renowned throughout Japan for its natural beauty, views of Mount Fuji and Ashinoko, and the numerous Hakone onsen (hot spring) baths.
+Thousands of domestic and international visitors flock to the small onsen town each year, looking for a break from the bustling cities.

 Under the Japanese Hot Springs Act (onsenho), onsen are defined as hot water, mineral water, water vapor, and other gas gushing out from the ground with temperatures of at least 25℃ (77℉) or a certain amount of one of nineteen mineral substances.

 Hakone’s onsen are heated by the ongoing hydrothermal activity of Mount Hakone, an active volcano worshipped in the past.
 During the Edo period, Hakone had seven natural onsen, which slowly increased throughout the Meiji and Showa periods.
 Today, Hakone officially boasts seventeen natural hot springs called the Hakone Ju-nana-yu (Hakone’s Seventeen Hot Spring Sources), although there are more than twenty onsen in the area.